diowa/anagrams/README.md

 # Anagrams

-Sinatra application to create anagrams of words.
+Sinatra application to create anagrams from words.

 Example